linn221/LaraLogs/tasks.md

 ### Features
 * [x] add status
-* [b] admin listing the subscribers, getting notified by email on config settings, schedule or every subscribe
+* [bl] admin listing the subscribers, getting notified by email on config settings, schedule or every subscribe
 * [l] add update title and text box for added paragraph, store the input with ** edit, and timestamp
 * [b] user profile, image, bio, a public one, and a private editable one
 * [c] fileter by updated, created date